Shoes should be three things: stylish, supportive and most of all, comfortable.

 As we now embrace expressive, yet comfortable style, it makes sense that they’re back on the agenda.
 I haven’t worn any for years, so I’ve been doing my research about where to find the best pairs and – what a surprise – the high street is packed with them.

 Perhaps you’re looking for a simple black pair to get you started.
-There are plenty of those, from square-toe pairs at COS and Jigsaw, to your classic style at M&S.
+There are plenty of those, from pointed-toe pairs at Dune London and H&M, to your classic style at Zara.

-If you want to add a little something, ASOS have an embellished pair you’ll love for party season.
+If you want to add a little something, Steve Madden has an embellished pair you’ll love for party season.
 We’re seeing the addition of straps too, and Charles & Keith have the perfect pair.

 Here are the best pairs I’ve found.